RAK2461 WisNode Bridge IO Lite Quick Start Guide

 - Go to the System tab from the main menu.
 Enable the DC12 V Output.
 Note that the power output interface connected to the example sensor is enabled here.
 Please enable the power output interface that your sensor is actually connected to.

-- Go to the RS485 tab from the main menu and configure the interface according to the sensor/device you are connecting to.
+Figure 1: Enable the power output- Go to the RS485 tab from the main menu and configure the interface according to the sensor/device you are connecting to.
 Do not forget to save your changes.
-In this tab you will find:
+In this tab, you will find:

 - Baudrate: Select the communication speed for the RS485 interface, measured in bits per second.
 Choose a rate that matches your device's requirements.